google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 [implement the ripple effect using paint worklet](https://googlechromelabs.github.io/houdini-samples/paint-worklet/ripple/) instead, you end up with 0 additional elements and just one paint worklet.
-Additionally, you have with something that is much easier to customize and parameterize.
+Additionally, you have something that is much easier to customize and parameterize.

 Another upside of using paint worklet is that — in most scenarios — a solution